luminpdf/luminsign-docs/README.md

-# Bananasign Developer Docs
+# Luminsign Developer Docs

-Bananasign provides a fully compliant digital signature flow, that can be integrated with your Web or mobile application in minutes.
+Luminsign provides a fully compliant digital signature flow, that can be integrated with your Web or mobile application in minutes.

-View the [Bananasign Docs](https://luminpdf.github.io/bananasign-docs/) online at [https://luminpdf.github.io/bananasign-docs/](https://luminpdf.github.io/bananasign-docs/).
+View the [Luminsign Docs](https://luminpdf.github.io/luminsign-docs/) online at [https://luminpdf.github.io/luminsign-docs/](https://luminpdf.github.io/luminsign-docs/).

 ### Installation